 Our vintage nativity is on my grandparents’ HiFi record console surrounded by several star wall decals from Wallternatives.
 Both kids love this!
 They play here almost every day.

-this post previously where you can see the “before”.
+I rarely show the angle below in photographs because we have been working on it for ages.
+I did talk about the progress in this post previously where you can see the “before”.
 We removed old carpet and wall paper, but getting it fixed up has been a slow journey.
 The stairs still need some work and the walls need paint.
+Slowly but surely…

 The door to the downstairs bathroom got a festive touch with some nutcracker window clings I found at the Dollar General.
 The kids got their own and decorated all of the downstairs windows.
 Hazel added a few of hers here as well.